apache/hbase-operator-tools/hbase-hbck2/README.md

      $ HBCK2 extraRegionsInMeta default:table_1 ns1
    Returns list of extra regions for each table passed as parameter, or for each table on namespaces specified as parameter.
+   If -i or --inputFiles is specified, pass one or more input file names.
+   Each file contains <NAMESPACE|NAMESPACE:TABLENAME>, one per line.
+For example:
+     $ HBCK2 -i extraRegionsInMeta fileName1 fileName2

  filesystem [OPTIONS] [<TABLENAME>...]
    Options:
     -f, --fix    sideline corrupt hfiles, bad links, and references.
-   Report on corrupt hfiles, references, broken links, and integrity.
+    -i, --inputFile   take one or more files to read the args from Report on corrupt hfiles, references, broken links, and integrity.
    Pass '--fix' to sideline corrupt files and links. '--fix' does NOT fix integrity issues; i.e. 'holes' or 'orphan' regions.
 Pass one or more tablenames to narrow checkup.
 Default checks all tables and restores 'hbase.version' if missing.
 Interacts with the filesystem only!
 Modified regions need to be reopened to pick-up changes.
+   If -i or --inputFiles is specified, pass one or more input file names.
+   Each file contains <TABLENAME>, one per line.
+For example:
+     $ HBCK2 -i extraRegionsInMeta fileName1 fileName2
  fixMeta
    Do a server-side fix of bad or inconsistent state in hbase:meta.
    Available in hbase 2.2.1/2.1.6 or newer versions.
 Master UI has